tobek/laminae/00-iv-cosmography.md

 # Cosmography

 ---
-abstract: |
+intro: |
-    Those of a meticulous mind may wish to start with a broad metaphysical cartography of the worlds described in this work, but the intrepid may prefer to forge ahead into a visceral experience of the laminae and only later return here to understand how the pieces fit together.
-That is to say, the intrepid reader should pass over these introductory passages for now.
+    A meticulous mind may wish to start with a broad metaphysical cartography of the worlds described in this work, but the intrepid may prefer to forge ahead to a more visceral experience of the laminae and only later return here to understand how the pieces fit together.
+The intrepid reader may always refer to the REF[glossary](glossary) when TODO(the going gets tough)[necessary].
 ---

 TODO(revise)[]